NCCGA Rules & Eligibilty

 • Team Qualifying

-• (4) The top 3 teams from each Zone Qualifier
+• (3) The top two teams from each National Qualifier not already qualified*

 • Notes:

-• If a team who earns an auto-bid does not accept, that bid will become a Special Exemption bid
+• If a team earns an auto-bid and does not accept it, that bid will become a Special Exemption bid

 • Individual Qualifying

-• (3) The medalist from each Zone Qualifier
+• (3) The medalist from each National Qualifier

-• Inclement weather will be monitored by the Regional Ambassador and the course pro
+• Inclement weather will be monitored by the Tournament Committee

 • Close of Competition – The competition is deemed to have closed when all scores have been approved by the Committee